 - Cooper, Lydia R. 2009. “‘He’s a Psychopathic Killer, but so What?’: Folklore and Morality in Cormac McCarthy’s No Country for Old Men.”
 Papers on Language & Literature: A Quarterly Journal for Scholars and Critics of Language and Literature 45 (1):37-59.

 - Covell, Scott.
 2009.
 “Devil with a Bad Haircut: Postmodern Villainy Rides the Range in No Country for Old Men.”
-In No Country for Old Men: From Novel To Film, edited by Lynnea Chapman King, Rick Wallah, Jim Wells, 95-109.
+In No Country for Old Men: From Novel To Film, edited by Lynnea Chapman King, Rick Wallah, and Jim Wells, 95-109.
 Toronto: The Scarecrow Press.

 - Fiske, Alan P. 1992.
 “The Four Elementary Forms of Sociality: Framework for a Unified Theory of Social Relations.”
 Psychological Review 99 (4):689-723.